The Federal Child Support Guidelines: Step-by-Step

 Line 3 – spousal support received from the other parent

 Spousal payments received under a written agreement or court order are generally income that is taxable.
-This income is required to be reported at line 128 (Support payments received) of your return.
+This income is required to be reported at line 12800 (128 for 2018 and prior years) (Support payments received) of your return.

 If this applies to you and the total income amount you wrote on line 1 of this worksheet includes spousal support, enter the spousal support amount you received from the other parent on this line.

-Please note that both taxable child and spousal support are reported at line 128 of your return.
+Please note that both taxable child and spousal support are reported at line 12800 (128 for 2018 and prior years) of your return.
 You can only deduct on this line the portion that relates to spousal support received from the other parent.

 Line 4 – Universal Child Care Benefit (UCCB)

-You need to report UCCB payments (line 117 of your return) as income for tax purposes, but this income is treated differently for child support purposes.
-If the total annual income you put on line 1 of this worksheet includes UCCB payments that you received for any child during the year, you can deduct that amount on this line of the worksheet.
+If you receive UCCB lump-sum payments, you need to report these payments (line 11700 of your return, 117 for 2018 and prior years) as income for tax purposes.
+But this income is treated differently for child support purposes.
+If the total annual income you put on line 1 of this worksheet includes UCCB lump-sum payments that you received for any child during the year, you can deduct that amount on this line of the worksheet.

 Line 5 – split-pension amount

-Enter the amount of eligible pension income that your spouse or common-law partner transferred to you and that you reported on line 116 (Split-pension amount) of your return if that amount is included in your total income you put on line 1 of this worksheet.
+Enter the amount of eligible pension income that your spouse or common-law partner transferred to you and that you reported on line 11600 (116 for 2018 and prior years) (Split-pension amount) of your return if that amount is included in your total income you put on line 1 of this worksheet.

 Line 6 – employment expenses

-Enter on this line the total amount of annual union, professional or like dues that are shown on line 212 of your return and other employment expenses shown on line 229 of your return.
+Enter on this line the total amount of annual union, professional or like dues that are shown on line 21200 (212 for 2018 and prior years) of your return and other employment expenses shown on line 22900 (229 for 2018 and prior years) of your return.

 Line 7 – social assistance received for other members of the household